Dup15q Alliance provides family support and promotes awareness, research and targeted treatments for chromosome 15q11.2-13.1 duplication syndrome.

 Through our work to raise awareness and promote research into chromosome 15q duplications, we seek to find targeted treatments so that affected individuals can live full and productive lives.
 Together with our families, Dup15q Alliance is working towards a better tomorrow for children with chromosome 15q11.2-13.1 duplication (dup15q) syndrome.

-The Mirror is published quarterly to educate families about duplications of chromosome 15q, share family stories, and provide information about treatment options and current research.
+Newsletters are published periodically to educate families about duplications of chromosome 15q, share family stories, and provide information about treatment options and current research.

 Dup15q Alliance supports small regional meetings for families to network, share resources and support.